 A default listing cannot be removed just because it has been paid!
 (Although it can be updated to note that it has since been paid).

-A Credit Repair Company will often include that it can only remove “disputable” listings in the fine print, but will not explain what this means before taking your money.
+A credit repair company will often include that it can only remove “disputable” listings in the fine print, but will not explain what this means before taking your money.
 The upfront fee is usually non-refundable, even if it turns out the credit report cannot be changed.
-Credit Repair Company contracts can also include vague wording to ensure they can charge you an extra success payment – such as that they can charge for any change to your credit report, even if the change is insignificant such as a minor adjustment to the amount outstanding.
+Credit repair company contracts can also include vague wording to ensure they can charge you an extra success payment – for example, they charge for any change to your credit report, even if the change is insignificant such as a minor adjustment to the amount outstanding.

-Credit Repair Companies do not have to be a member of a free external dispute resolution (EDR) scheme, such as the Credit and Investment Ombudsman (CIO) or Financial Ombudsman Service (FOS) that other financial services organisations must join.
-EDR schemes provide an important consumer protection role, as they provide you a free way to resolve disputes fairly.
+Credit repair companies do not have to be a member of the free external dispute resolution (EDR) scheme, the Australian Financial Complaints Authority (AFCA), which other financial services organisations must join.
+EDR schemes provide an important consumer protection role, providing a free way to resolve disputes fairly.
 What this means is that if things go bad, you may have limited options to resolve your dispute.

 HOT TIP!
 You can get a free copy of your credit report yourself if you are declined for credit because of your credit file.
 You are also entitled to 1 free copy per year without providing any reason at all.